 - Full professor at the Sackler Medical Faculty of the Tel Aviv University, with more than 100 scientific papers published in leading medical journals.
 (Click here to view publications)

 - Secretary of the Israel Society for Medical Circumcision of the Israel Medical Association

 BRIT MILAH WITH PROF. SHAUL DOLLBERG

 Circumcisions are carried out in my private clinic.
 Although the area is relatively small, 7 or 8 people can be accommodated comfortably.
 A “minyan” of 10 men is not a must for a Brit Milah.

 The Brit Milah is performed following injection of a local analgesia (very similar to dental treatments).
 The ritual part of the ceremony is according to the wishes of the family.
 The medical part of the circumcision is performed on a special padded table (not on the lap of the Sandak).

 After the Brit I am available around the clock to answer any questions.

-Cost of the Brit Milah: NIS 2,400 including VAT (payment by cash, credit cards (Visa, Isracard, Matsrecard) or personal check.
+Cost of the Brit Milah: NIS 2,400 including VAT (payment by cash, credit cards (Visa, Isracard, Matsrecard – will need your personal code) .